 Let’s be honest.
 Trying to apply false lashes for the first time can be an utter nightmare.
+Bear in mind, these are different to lash extensions.
 A concept that appears so quick and simple can often leave us looking and feeling like we’ve just auditioned for the next Halloween movie.

 Getting your strip lashes to look natural has always been our downfall, and we’re always wondering how they get it looking so great on TV.
 Well, here’s where we’re here to save the day (and night).